AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 - let g:rainbow_active=1 " rainbow plugin activate globally
 - :Goyo  | Goyo plugin allows you to enter distraction free writing mode
 - :FZF activate fuzzyfinder in vim

+## working with VIM Macros
+VIM allows users to easily create and use macros across files.
+VIM macros allow users to automate certain tasks automatically.

+For Example -

+- while working with Julia or Python notebooks, often, developers want to add/include dependencies in beginning of their notebook.
+- in this example, we will create a macro, which automatically includes all these dependencies.

+`
+import numpy as np
+import pandas as pd
+import matplotlib as mpl
+import matplotlib.pyplot as plt
+%matplotlib inline
+import seaborn as sns
+`
+- let open a blank vim file
+- press << q >> followed by a letter << p >> | this will create a vim macro @p
+- press << i >> to enter into insert mode
+- type all lines which you want to include
+- press << q >> to stop recording
+- open a new test.py file in vim
+- call macro using command << @p >>

+- :registers p | this command will show macros definitions you just created

 # 5. VIM for JavaScript, TypeScript, Angular, HTML